 BEFORE YOU ENTER TONIGHT:

-- Questions on previous assignments
+- Questions on previous assignments (mixing the appeals mini lecture)

 - Upcoming assignments and Monday Class specs